 Watching garden birds such as blue tits and hedge sparrows feeding close at hand is such a joy and many people can relate to the simple pleasure of seeing these little creatures getting on with their lives: feeding, nest building and raising young, oblivious to the problems and struggles we humans are dealing with.

 There is much evidence to show that contact with nature is essential for human happiness and that being deprived of engagement with the natural world leads to depression, anxiety, increased heart rate, and other health and life limiting conditions.
-A simple activity such as a walk in woodland or a park, or watching birds feed outside your window lowers heart rate and leads to improvements in breathing and essentially, longer life.
+A simple activity such as watching birds feed outside your window lowers heart rate and leads to improvements in breathing and essentially, longer life.

 It has become apparent that having a regular visit from a friendly face who is not a health professional, chatting about a shared interest, doing something positive and taking responsibility for the birds builds confidence, provides enjoyment and contributes to improved health and wellbeing.
 We have seen new friendships develop and people helping each other through a joint love of wildlife.

 Feed the Birds project update (May 2020)

 Feed the Birds is a project we have been running for several years.
 It connects those who are socially isolated with a volunteer who…